nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 #### Configuration files

-The nf-core pipeline template utilizes Nextflows flexible customization options and has a series of configuration files throughout the template.
+The nf-core pipeline template utilizes Nextflow's flexible customization options and has a series of configuration files throughout the template.

 In the template, the `nextflow.config` file is a central configuration file and is used to set default values for parameters and other configuration options.
 The majority of these configuration options are applied by default while others (e.g., software dependency profiles) are included as optional profiles.